Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             detect sRNA.
 If you want to use blast_srna as a filter, please follow the format:
                             $ID|$GENOME|$SRNANAME. "tss sec_str blast_nr
                             blast_srna" is recommended to be assigned.
+If you don't want to use any filters, please assign "none".
                             Default is tss sec_str blast_nr blast_srna.
       --transcript_files TRANSCRIPT_FILES [TRANSCRIPT_FILES ...], -a TRANSCRIPT_FILES [TRANSCRIPT_FILES ...]
                             Paths of the transcript files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]